camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 ![The process instance is waiting at the active user task A with a timer boundary event attached.](assets/process-instance-migration/migration-catch-event-source.png)

-Now we want to [change an inactive part of the process](#changing-the-process-instance-flow-for-inactive-parts) by adding a user task after the user task with the timer boundary event.
+Now we want to [change an inactive part of the process](#changing-the-process-instance-flow-for-inactive-parts) by adding a user task after the timer boundary event.
 When migrating the process instance, we want to keep the timer unchanged.
 Instead of waiting for the full time defined by the target process' timer boundary event, we only want to wait for the remaining two days.
 To achieve that, you must map the timer boundary event to the timer boundary event in the target process.